-Dennis and Osimhen drop out of Nigeria squad
+Dennis and Osimhen out of Nigeria squad

 Last updated on .From the section Sport Africa

-Watford's Emmanuel Dennis and fellow striker Victor Osimhen have both dropped out of Nigeria's squad for the Africa Cup of Nations, which begins on 9 January in Cameroon.
+Watford's Emmanuel Dennis and fellow striker Victor Osimhen have both dropped out of Nigeria's squad for the Africa Cup of Nations.

-The Hornets have reportedly refused to release Dennis, who has scored eight Premier League goals this season, while Osimhen has been ruled out following a positive Covid-19 test.
+The Hornets have reportedly refused to release Dennis, who has scored eight Premier League goals this season.

-The 23-year-old Napoli striker is also still recovering from facial fractures which he sustained in November, an injury which was initially expected to rule him out of the tournament.

-A statement from the Nigeria Football Federation (NFF) said Dennis had been excused from duty because Watford were "baring fangs".
+A Nigeria Football Federation (NFF) statement said Dennis had been excused because Watford were "baring fangs".

+Osimhen has been ruled out following a positive Covid-19 test and is still recovering from facial fractures.

+The injury in November was expected to rule the Napoli frontman, 23, out of the tournament, which starts on 9 January in Cameroon.

-Dennis, 24, will now be available for Watford's league games against fellow strugglers Newcastle and Norwich next month, as well as their FA Cup third round tie at Leicester City.
+Dennis, 24, will now be available for Watford's league games against fellow strugglers Newcastle and Norwich, as well as their FA Cup third round tie at Leicester City on 8 January.

-The pair have been replaced by Sparta Prague striker Peter Olayinka and Olympiakos forward Henry Onyekuru, while the Super Eagles have also been forced to make two changes in defence.
+He and Osimhen have been replaced by Sparta Prague striker Peter Olayinka and Olympiakos forward Henry Onyekuru, while the Super Eagles have also been forced to make two changes in defence.

 Rangers defender Leon Balogun and Cyprus-based Abdullahi Shehu have both been replaced by West Brom's Semi Ajayi and Tyronne Ebuehi of Italian Serie A side Venezia.